drawwithcode/2018-group-work-group-07/README.md

 We search in different platforms the animals endangered or threatened and we selected the most interesting for our projects.
 Here are some of the sources:

-Proceedings of the National Academy of Sciences, World Wild Life, NYT, BBC and IUCN Red List of Threatened Animals (https://www.iucnredlist.org/).
-Also we search for articles about the topic that could make our story more deeper.

-The economics of endangered species (http://www.rff.org/blog/2010/economics-endangered-species).

-Also there are some other articles related with information of the animals as The Guardian (https://www.theguardian.com/environment/2012/jul/12/amazon-endangered-species-doomed-brazil).
+Proceedings of the National Academy of Sciences
+World Wild Life
+NYT
+BBC
+IUCN Red List of Threatened Animals

-More information about animals:
+More information about animals and amazon:

 https://www.rainforest-alliance.org/species/blue-butterfly